Bauer Vapor, Supreme, & Nexus: Which One Is Right For Me?Posted by Drake Martin on Dec 15, 2015

-The Nexus 1N gloves have a classic fit.
-These gloves are loose fitting all the way through and offer the greatest range of motion.
+Bauer Nexus gloves have a classic fit.
+They are loose fitting all the way through and offer the greatest range of motion.
 They have a traditionally shorter and wider cuff and are not snug anywhere.
-NHL players wearing Nexus gloves: Patrick Kane (CHI), Eric Staal (CAR), Mike Richards (WSH)
+NHL players wearing Nexus gloves: Patrick Kane (CHI), Eric Staal (CAR), Mike Richards (WSH).

 Eric Staal of the Carolina Hurricanes takes warmups wearing Bauer Nexus 1000 gloves.
 Photo credit InsideHockey.com.

 You can probably sense a trend forming here.
-Vapor pants offer a tapered fit, Supreme pants offer a contoured/anatomical fit, and Nexus provides a classic fit.
+Vapor pants offer a tapered fit, Supreme pants offer a contoured/anatomical fit, and Nexus pants provide a classic fit.
 Let's look at what this means in relation to body size and skating style.

-A tapered pant means it is more snug in the hips and looser towards the knees.
+Bauer Vapor pants are tapered, which means they are more snug in the hips and looser towards the knees.
 The wider fit near the knees will offer more range of motion and the tighter fit in the waist will keep the pants securely in place without a need for suspenders.
-NHL players wearing Vapor APX2 pants: Claude Giroux (PHI), David Backes (STL), Alexander Ovechkin (WSH).
+NHL players wearing Vapor pants: Claude Giroux (PHI), David Backes (STL), Alexander Ovechkin (WSH).